-Are you looking for reading and writing gifts for kids for kids growing as readers and writers?
-Sometimes all it takes for kids (and me) to want to write or read are creative literacy gifts like a brand new journal or a playful game.
+Are you looking for reading and writing gifts for kids?
+Sometimes all it takes for kids (and me) to want to write or read are creative literacy gifts like a new journal or a playful word game.

 These literacy gifts for kids will inspire them to read more, write more, and appreciate words and stories.

 Bookish Gifts for Ages 2, 3, 4, and 5